OmarKhled/Tafakor/README.md

 [![Facebook Link](https://img.shields.io/badge/Tafakor_On_Facebook-fff?logo=facebook&labelColor=blue)](https://www.facebook.com/Tfkor)

 Tafakor, is a project for creating Quranic content programatically.
-Tafakor utilizes a specialized pipeline to automatically generate and post Quran clips every day on social media platforms.
+The project utilizes a specialized pipeline to automatically generate and post Quranic content every day on social media platforms.

 Tafakor wouldn't exist without the efforts of the great dedicated teams at [Quran.com](https://quran.com), [Alquran.cloud](https://alquran.cloud), and [Quranicaudio.cloud](https://quranicaudio.com).
 Their pioneering efforts and inspirational contributions have been fundamental in shaping our project and enabling us to bring Tafakor to life.